 To detect and rectify any human rights violations that we may have directly caused or be indirectly involved in, Yokogawa has established an in-house consultation and reporting desk for all persons working in our group, as well as a helpline for our suppliers.
 We also accept reports and consultations on human rights infringements from all stakeholders, including customers, business partners, and local communities, through the Contact Us form on our website.
-In the event of a report related to human rights, our Corporate Ethics Department and the Human Resources, Procurement and Legal Departments work together to establish a system for resolving the issue.
+In the event of a report related to human rights, our Corporate Ethics Department and the Human Resources, Procurement, Legal Departments and outside counsel work together to establish a system for resolving the issue.

 President and Chief Executive Officer

 Yokogawa Electric Corporation